ornlabs/AlexaComicSkill/README.md

 ### Powers

+Available for Characters Only

 > *What are Supergirl's powers?*

 > *What powers does Aquaman have?*

 ### Publisher

+Available for Characters and Teams

 > *Who publishes comic books with Lex Luthor?*